Invoca/developer-docs/source/api_documentation/index.rst

 The platform provides the following APIs:

-:doc:`transactions`  - provides read-only access to call transaction data.
+:doc:`transactions_api/index`  - provides read-only access to call transaction data.

 :doc:`network_integration/index` -
 supports the replication and synchronization of advertiser, publisher and campaign data between partner platforms.